preciofishbone/OmniaDocsG2/blocks/button-link/index.rst

 + **Scope**: Decide where the form should be available.
 Default is the current app.
 + **Type**: Here you can select the form type to be available to create.
 The types are set up in Omnia admin.

+For an example of how creating a form from an action button may work for the user, see this page: :doc:`Creating a form using an action button </general-assets/creating-form-button/index>`

 Create page
 -------------
 Using this button the action Create page can be executed: